yarbelk/vim-config/README.md

 * `<C-Up>` - Move lines up through a file (works in normal or visual mode, and multiple lines)
 * `<C-Down>` - Move lines down through a file (works in normal or visual mode, and multiple lines)

-## Syntastic
+## Ale

+... (need to update for ale stuff)
-Syntastic is a syntax checking plugin that runs buffers through external syntax checkers as they are saved and opened.
+~Syntastic~Ale is a syntax checking plugin that runs buffers through external syntax checkers as they are saved and opened.
 If syntax errors are detected, the user is notified and is happy because they didn't have to compile their code or execute their script to find them.